Wilfrid Gariépy

-Wilfrid Gariepy (March 14, 1877 – January 13, 1960) was a Canadian politician, member of the Legislative Assembly of Alberta and provincial cabinet minister, member of the House of Commons of Canada, and municipal councillor in Edmonton.
+Wilfrid Gariépy (March 14, 1877 – January 13, 1960) was a Canadian politician, member of the Legislative Assembly of Alberta and provincial cabinet minister, member of the House of Commons of Canada, and municipal councillor in Edmonton.

 Early life

 Wilfrid Gariépy was born in Montreal, Quebec, on March 14, 1877, born to parents Joseph Gariépy and Etudienne Boissoneault.
 He graduated high school from St-Laurent College and came to Edmonton with his family in 1893.
-Shortly after he returned to Montreal for university, earning a B.A. from Université Laval in 1899 and a B.C.L. from McGill University in 1902.
+Shortly after, he returned to Montreal for university, earning a B.A. from Université Laval in 1899 and a B.C.L. from McGill University in 1902.

-He married Albertina Lessard, with whom he would have four children.
+He married Albertina Lessard, with whom he later had four children.
 He was admitted to the Alberta bar the same year and began work with the firm Taylor, Boyle & Gariépy.
-Later, he would head Gariépy, Landry & Landry.
+Later, he headed Gariépy, Landry & Landry.

-His younger brother was Charles Gariépy who would, like Wilfrid and their father, take an interest in politics.
+His younger brother was Charles Gariépy who, like Wilfrid and their father, took an interest in politics.

 Edmonton municipal politics

 Gariépy's involvement in politics began with his election to Edmonton's Catholic school board in the 1905 Edmonton election.
-He would serve in this capacity for nine years, eventually becoming chair.
+He served in this capacity for nine years, eventually becoming chair.

 In the 1906 election, Gariépy ran for election to Edmonton City Council, finished first of twelve candidates for alderman, and was elected to a two-year term.
 He was re-elected in 1908, finishing first of thirteen candidates, but did not seek re-election at the conclusion of this second term.
 He was known for supporting the viewpoints of organized labour.